serpaulus/Predicting_the_Final_Home_Price/README.md

 #### Topic - Predict the final price of each home in Ames, Iowa

 The topic was chosen by consensus.
-Most of team had interest on FinTech related topics, and this project appealed to all.
+Most of the team members had interest on FinTech related topics, and this project appealed to all.
 It also has a very practical application.

 #### Data Source